 A table is the primary tool on Redivis to view and investigate data.
-Every table contains variables (columns) and records (rows).
+You'll see tables:

 On the Tables tab of datasets